alt=a sad woman sits on a bench holding her bandaged wrist, looking at trekking poles.

 My first wake up call

 I am still legal to drive in my state.
 I have self-limited myself to only driving at night in areas I am familiar with and stopped city driving.
-I recently got a late-night call from a friend with stage four cancer.
-Her only words were “I need you."
+I recently got a late-night call from a friend with stage 4 cancer.
+Her only words were, “I need you."
 My husband offered to go with me but I assured him I could find my way.
 I struggled, slowly driving as I looked for the road she lived on.
 I finally thought I recognized it and turned up the dirt road.

 It wasn’t long until I realized I had turned onto a logging road.
 It narrowed with pine trees pressing close to the road.
 I drove on as I couldn’t back down a narrow mountain road and couldn’t turn around.
 Crying now, I called my husband telling him I was lost.
 He kept me calm and after a couple of miles, I was able to turn around and return to the highway.
 As I frantically searched for the road without success, I was forced to call my friends’ husband to come to find me and take me to her.